Kyle Laybutt: Background

-Laybutt was born in Bundaberg, Queensland, Australia, and is of Papua New Guinean descent.
+Laybutt was born in Bundaberg, Queensland, Australia, and is of Indigenous and Papua New Guinean descent.

 He played junior rugby league for the Western Suburbs Panthers and attended Bundaberg State High School.

 Playing career

 Early career

 In 2011, Laybutt was a member of the Central United Cyril Connell Cup team.
 In 2012, he was a part of the Canterbury-Bankstown Bulldogs SG Ball Cup summer squad but did not play a game for the club.
 He returned to Queensland in 2013 and played for Central United's Mal Meninga Cup team.
 That year he played for the Queensland under-18 Maroons in their win over the New South Wales Country Under-18s team.

 In 2015, Laybutt joined the North Queensland Cowboys Holden Cup (Under-20s) team mid-season, playing 16 games and scoring 10 tries.
 Despite playing just half the season, he earned an NRL-contract with the club, signing a two-year deal.
 He joined North Queensland's NRL squad in 2016 and spent the season playing for their feeder club, the Townsville Blackhawks, in the Queensland Cup.